elugon/IronCrypto/README.md

-# App name
+# Ironcrypto

 ## Description

-This is a project developed by XXX and YYY as the project for the second module at Ironhack.
-The application...
+This is a project developed by Alberto Quintero and Elu Gonzalez as the project for the second module at Ironhack.
+The application helps you to keep track of your favorite cryptocoins so you can make the best investments.

 ---